 Who is eligible for tuition assistance?

-All families who either currently have a student or are applying to St. Edward Catholic School are eligible to apply for tuition assistance.
+All families who either currently have a student or are applying to St. Edward School are eligible to apply for tuition assistance.

 How does a school determine a family's eligibility for tuition assistance?